-Fall Semester (9)

-Spring Semester (10)

-Submit and Defend Dissertation by the end of the semester
+(12 credits) (12 credits) Submit and Defend Dissertation by the end of the semester

 1. Advising and Mentoring

 In August of the first year in the program, the DGS will assign a faculty advisor to each graduate student.
 In principle, that person will serve as the student's advisor until the student identifies a dissertation director in the second semester of the third year, although students are free to change advisors as they develop relationships with individual faculty members.
 The student should discuss such a change with the DGS and allow the DGS to notify faculty members.